Presentation before NAIC "E" Committee on Large Deductible Workers' Compensation Insolvency issues can be viewed by clicking here.

 The National Conference of Insurance Guaranty Funds (NCIGF) will mark the organization’s 25th anniversary at its Annual Conference on May 6 with an annual gift of $1000 to Butler University’s Davey Risk Management and Insurance (RMI) Program in 2015, 2016 and 2017.
 For more information click here

-National Conference of Insurance Guaranty Funds (NCIGF) has released the summer issue of its biannual Insolvency Trends 2017 white paper.
+National Conference of Insurance Guaranty Funds (NCIGF) has released the winter issue of its biannual Insolvency Trends 2017 white paper.

 Authored by the NCIGF legal and public policy staff, Insolvency Trends 2017 provides a complete update on recent developments in insolvency law and practice, and a look at what is on the horizon in the year ahead.